-However when nominations are done on line, after the close of nominations the organising committee to send a summary list of nominees, certificates attained and qualifying results to Zone for confirmation before nominations are accepted.
+When nominations are done online, after the close of nominations the organising committee to send a summary list of nominees, certificates attained and qualifying results to Zone for confirmation before nominations are accepted

 - Riders to complete nomination correctly as incomplete forms will be returned.
-Riders found not to be qualified may be stopped from competing. - For comprehensive update on Qualifying Criteria for State Events AND REQUIREMENTS FOR SPECIFIC DISCIPLINES see Rules Page of the PCQ website.
+Riders found not to be qualified may be stopped from competing. - For comprehensive update on Qualifying Criteria for State Events AND REQUIREMENTS FOR SPECIFIC DISCIPLINES Rules Page of the PCQ website.

-33. OPEN DAYS
+35. OPEN DAYS